-Limewater and kalkwasser (KW) are one and the same; a very strong calcium saturated liquid solution that is added to reef tanks to replenish the calcium absorbed from the water by many marine organisms.
+Limewater, or kalkwasser (KW), is a very strong calcium saturated liquid solution that is added to reef tanks to replenish the calcium absorbed from the water by many marine organisms.

 How to Prepare a Solution